cs4241-21a/a3-persistence/README.md

 ## MyAgenda - *A simple homework agenda*

-- what CSS framework you used and why
-  - include any modifications to the CSS framework you made via custom CSS you authored

 My project is a homework todo list web application.
 The user can add multiple homework assignments with various properties such as the assignment name, course, and due date.
 The users are also capable of completing assignments (which removes it from the server), as well as editing assignments (which directly modifies the on server data).

 Currently there are some minor issues with the date handling, since it is using JavaScripts built in Date object.
 Due to the default timezone that the built-in Date object uses, the due dates occasionally appear off by a day, depending on what time the assignment was created (since there is currently no way of entering time easily on the due date form).
 This could be a fix for the future.